Unity-Technologies/com.unity.multiplayer.samples.bitesize/README.md

 ## Requirements

-The bitesize samples are compatible with the latest Unity Long Term Support (LTS) editor version, currently [2021 LTS](https://unity.com/releases/2021-lts).
+The bitesize samples are compatible with the latest Unity Long Term Support (LTS) editor version, currently [2021 LTS](https://unity.com/releases/2021-lts) and are supported on the Windows 10 and Mac OSX platforms.
 Please include standalone support for Windows/Mac in your installation.

 **PLEASE NOTE:** You will also need Netcode for Game Objects to use these samples.
-Complete the [Hello World](https://docs-multiplayer.unity3d.com/netcode/current/tutorials/helloworld) tutorial to prepare your environment.
+See the [Installation Documentation](https://docs-multiplayer.unity3d.com/netcode/current/installation) to prepare your environment.
+You can also complete the [Get Started With NGO](https://docs-multiplayer.unity3d.com/netcode/current/tutorials/get-started-ngo) tutorial to familiarize yourself with Netcode For Game Objects.
 <br><br>

 ## Troubleshooting